Rubin-unige/assignment1_rt/README.md

   - If no message is received within the timeout, the node assumes that turtle2 does not exist.
   - The node then calls the /spawn service to create turtle2 at the coordinates (5.0, 2.0) with an orientation of 0.0.

+Below is the code that sets up this check:
 ```Python
 def check_if_turtle2_exists():
     ## Checks if turtle2 exists by subscribing to /turtle2/pose.